-Wildlife sanctuaries are well represented on our list of charities.
+Wildlife sanctuaries receive Canadian car donations!
 Do you remember Vic the Vulture?
-His story led to Shades of Hope Wildlife Refuge joining Sandy Pines Wildlife Centre on our list of causes to choose from.
+You may recall his story led to Shades of Hope Wildlife Refuge joining Sandy Pines Wildlife Centre on our list of causes to choose from.

 The good Samaritans that ensured Vic the Vulture would survive the winter have sent us a stirring update.
 Read on to learn where Vic is now.
 Continue reading "Wildlife Update: Vic the Vulture (Part Two)" →

 Would you like your donated vehicle to benefit a unique wildlife refuge?
 Hope for Wildlife Society is a consistently extending their compassionate reach to our country's vulnerable creatures.
 Join them in their Raise the Roof campaign to replace their big red barn!